translation/angular/README.md

 ### 4. Create a new translation project

-Sign in to [Translation.io](https://translation.io/angular) and create your new project, selecting the appropriate source and target locales.
+Sign in to [Translation.io](https://translation.io/angular) and create a new project, selecting the appropriate source and target locales.

 ### 5. Configure your project